oceanicsdotio/oceanics.io/README.md

 The top-level directory `/` contains this `README.md` along with various configuration files and scripts for linting, compiling, bundling, and deploying the site.
 Subdirectories `/.github` and `/.storybook` contain additional configuration data.

-Static data and documents live in `content` and `static`.
+Static data and documents live in `/content` and `/static`.
 The former is used by GatsbyJS to generate single page applications that _look like_ blog posts.
-Resources in `static` are publicly addressable with the same route as the file name.
+Resources in `/static` are publicly addressable with the same route as the file name.

-Source code for Netlify serverless functions is in `functions` (NodeJS/Go).
+Source code for Netlify serverless functions is in `/functions` (NodeJS/Go).
 These are single purpose services that support secure data access, pre-processing, and sub-setting.

+The main part of the application code is in `/src`.

-Building locally (see below) will produce additional subdirectories.
+Building locally produces additional artifacts.

-### Deploy

-JavaScript dependencies and builds are managed with `yarn`.
-A local version is deployed to port `8000` with `yarn develop`.
-See [`package.json`](/package.json) for build scripts, etc.

-Static assets are hosted on Netlify.
-When new commits are checked into the repository, the site is built and deployed to [www.oceanics.io](https://www.oceanics.io).

-You need to set the environment variables `SPACES_ACCESS_KEY` and `SPACES_SECRET_KEY` to access data from secure S3 buckets.
-Locally we use a git-ignored `.envrc` file.

-### Rust/WASM
+### Environment

-The frontend uses Rust compiled to web assembly (WASM).
-There is still a lot of JavaScript, but the numerical and graphics features have been ported over to Rust.
-This section is for for those interested in diving right in.
+The frontend uses Rust compiled to web assembly (WASM). [`Cargo.toml`](/Cargo.toml) describes the Rust crate dependencies.
+You'll need `rustup` and `wasm-pack`:

-Start developing on Rust/WASM with `rustup`, and `wasm-pack`:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 curl https://rustwasm.github.io/wasm-pack/installer/init.sh -sSf | sh
 ```

+You need to set the environment variables `SPACES_ACCESS_KEY` and `SPACES_SECRET_KEY` to access data from secure S3 buckets.
+Locally we use a git-ignored `.envrc` file.

+JavaScript dependencies and builds are managed with `yarn`.
+Deploy a local version to port `8000` with `yarn develop`.
+See [`package.json`](/package.json) for build scripts, etc.

-Gatsby triggers the build pipeline automatically!
-But, only on the execution of `yarn build` or `yarn develop`!
-There is no hot loading or automatic recompiling.
-This is described in [`gatsby-nodes.js`](/gatsby-node.js)
+When running `yarn build` or `yarn develop` GatsbyJS automatically triggers compilation.
+Errors in the code will cause the entire build to fail.
+There is no hot loading or automatic recompiling, as described in [`/gatsby-node.js`](/gatsby-node.js).
+The build produces the `neritics` JavaScript module.

-The [`Cargo.toml`](/Cargo.toml) config file describes the Rust dependencies.
-The `wasm-bindgen` and `wasm-pack` package WASM as an importable JavaScript library named `neritics`.
-Use `yarn compile` to compile rust to WASM and generate necessary JavaScript bindings, or see the command in [`package.json`](/package.json).
+You can also use `yarn compile` to build.

+### Deploy

+Static assets are hosted on Netlify.
+When new commits are checked into the Github repository, the site is built and deployed to [https://www.oceanics.io](https://www.oceanics.io).